 - Traumatic Brain Injury (TBI)

-More than 68,000 physical therapist assistants are licensed in the U.S. today.
-The median salary for a physical therapist is $45,000 depending on position, years of experience, degree of education, geographic location, and practice setting.
-(Source: APTA 2009 Median Income of Physical Therapist Assistants Summary Report.)
+The median income for a physical therapist assistant is $52,000 depending on position, years of experience, degree of education, geographic location, and practice setting.
+(Source: 2016-2017 PTA Profile Survey)

 After graduation from an accredited physical therapy education program* candidates must pass a state-administered national exam to obtain licensure or certification required in most states.
 Other requirements vary from state to state according to physical therapy practice acts or state regulations governing physical therapy.
 Visit the Federation of State Boards of Physical Therapy (FSBPT) Web site for more information about PTA licensure/certification requirements.